Giwa-ibrahim/Renewable-Energy-Projects/README.md

 🔭 I’m currently working as a research assistant at Bells University of Technology, focusing on projects related to renewable energy and power systems.

-🌱 I’m currently learning advanced machine learning techniques, programming languages like Python and MATLAB, while honing my skills in renewable energy, power systems, and power electronics.
+🌱  I’m currently learning advanced machine-learning techniques through an internship with @Optimus AI Labs, while honing my skills in Python, MATLAB, data analysis, neural networks, and model deployment.

 👯 I’m looking to collaborate on open-source projects and research initiatives that aim to enhance energy efficiency and sustainability.